clearwaterstream/AWSLambda.AspNetCoreInterop/README.md

 ### Configuring Your ASP.NET Core Application to receive incoming `InvokeRequest` requests

-*Ensure Catalog tool (lambda-mesh-cat) is running prior to to launching your ASP.NET Core app*
+**Ensure Catalog tool (lambda-mesh-cat) is running prior to to launching your ASP.NET Core apps**.
+Otherwise, you'll get an exception when trying to register with the catalog.

 In Startup.cs